 A bookcase is an essential addition to any home library.
-Without a bookcase, books often get piled up around the house or stacked on tables.
+Without a bookcase, books can get piled up around the house or stacked on tables.
 This not only looks cluttered, but it also makes it difficult to organize your books and find a particular text.

 However, a wide variety of bookcase options are available.
 When choosing a bookcase, you may wonder which bookcase will fit your space and your book collection and also complement your decor preferences.
 This guide walks you through some key criteria to consider when shopping for a bookcase and highlights some of the best bookcases on the market.